 Perhaps we’re seeing an example of a common human “wish” oft voiced, come to fruition.
 You know the saying, “Be careful what you wish for…”

 Whether or not the mass consciousness around “not enough time” helped to create the current global pandemic, we’ll never know.
-What’s important it is to work steadily toward become increasingly clear as to what we want in our lives.
+What’s important it is to work steadily toward become increasingly clear as to what we do want in our lives.
 Then to vision, plan, set goals and take action toward that vision.

 Let go the negatives and distractions which do not serve your greater good.
 Elevate yourself and all with whom you come in contact.
 Together, we can rise to our next level of growth and our next level of heart-centered humanity.